123Lyq/CP10-OT/README.md

 Image_to_vedio.cpp: You can use this cpp to combine frames into a video and then output the video.

-The dataset(both original images and images after processing) is available on .
+The dataset(both original images and images after processing) is available on https://drive.google.com/open?id=1pxpIRqGV1noZB5EhxF56ziZy1LjRbeQA.

+If have any problem,please email to 13421257256@gmail.com or 1475803350@qq.com